thangpham7793/headwind_lookup/README.md

 To install:

-- Download `hw` binary & save it to your `bin` folder
+- Download `hw` binary or clone repo and compile with Deno
-- Clone and compile with Deno OR
+- Then save it to your `bin` folder

 To use: